a10y/school-notes/cs244b/ch3.md

-Notes on Chapter 3: Structuring of Distributed Systems
+Chapter 3: Structuring of Distributed Systems
 ======================================================

 Biggest issue with Distributed Shared Memory is that is more expensive to sync all data to every node versus just